 What we can do is look for what the medieval ink makers were trying to do.
 Rain water and clean running water both indicate to use that they were looking for the purest water they could get.
 Well water often had minerals and such dissolved into it that made the water what we today call hard or soft water.
 Hard and soft water means the chemical makeup of the water is very different.
 The medieval ink maker wanted something as close to pure water they could get.

-Today distilled water fits that bill pretty well It isn’t the purest form of water you can get, but it is likely to be about as pure as the pure water they were after in the middle ages.
+Today distilled water fits that bill pretty well It isn’t the purest form of water you can get (especially the store bought stuff), but it is likely to be about as pure as the pure water they were after in the middle ages.
 And where I live, a gallon will cost you about one dollar.

 Wine and the other alcohols including vinegar: